 # Liquid Markup

-Liquid is a language that we use on Modyo Platform to display the content of the Content module on your Sites.
-Using Liquid you can generate a template on your site that displays the information of your entries dynamically as well as control what to display using flow or iteration control.
+Liquid is a language used on Modyo Platform to display content from the Content module on your Sites.
+It allows you to generate templates that dynamically display entry information and control visualization using flow or iteration.

-In Liquid, as in many other programming languages, you have to use reserved words to display dynamic content.
-These calls are executed “just-in-time”, allowing you to do “lazy loading” only when needed.
+In Liquid, as in other programming languages, reserved words are used to display dynamic content.
+These calls are executed "just-in-time," which allows for "lazy loading" only when necessary.

-- It has to have beautiful and simple markup.
-Template engines which don't produce good looking markup are no fun to use.
+- It must have clean and simple markup.
+Template engines that do not produce attractive markup are not pleasant to use.

 # Why use Liquid?

-- You want to allow your users to edit the appearance of your application but don't want them to run insecure code on your server.
+- You want to allow users to edit the appearance of your application without executing insecure code on your server.

-- You want to render templates directly from a database.
+- You want to render your templates directly from the database.

-- You like smart style template engines (PHP).
+- You prefer smart template engines (PHP style).

-- You need a template engine which does HTML just as well as emails.
+- You need a template engine that works well in both HTML and emails.

-- You don't like the markup of your current templating engine.
+- You don't like the markup of your current template engine.

 <ul id="products">